tmedwards/sugarcube-2/docs/core/markup.md

 <span id="markup-image"></span>
 ## Image

 SugarCube's image markup consists of a required `Image` component and optional `Title`, `Link`, and `Setter` components.
-The `Image`, `Title`, and `Link` components may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e. when the link is initially processed.
-The `Setter` component, which only works with passage links, must be a valid TwineScript expression, of the [`<<set>>` macro](#macros-macro-set) variety, which will be evaluated late—i.e. when the link is clicked on.
+The `Image`, `Title`, and `Link` components may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e., when the link is initially processed.
+The `Setter` component, which only works with passage links, must be a valid [TwineScript expression](#twinescript-expressions), of the [`<<set>>` macro](#macros-macro-set) variety, which will be evaluated late—i.e., when the link is clicked on.

 The `Image` component value may be any valid URL to an image resource (local or remote) or the title of an [embedded image passage (Twine&nbsp;1 &amp; Tweego only)](http://twinery.org/wiki/image).
 The `Link` component value may be the title of a passage or any valid URL to a resource (local or remote).

 In addition to the standard pipe separator (`|`) used to separate the `Image` and `Title` components (as seen below), SugarCube also supports the arrow separators (`->` &amp; `<-`).
-Particular to the arrow separators, the arrows' direction determines the order of the components, with the arrow always pointing at the `Image` component—i.e. the right arrow works like the pipe separator, `Title->Image`, while the left arrow is reversed, `Image<-Title`.
+Particular to the arrow separators, the arrows' direction determines the order of the components, with the arrow always pointing at the `Image` component—i.e., the right arrow works like the pipe separator, `Title->Image`, while the left arrow is reversed, `Image<-Title`.

 <table>
 <caption>For the following examples assume: <code>$src</code> is <code>home.png</code>, <code>$go</code> is <code>&quot;Home&quot;</code>, and <code>$show</code> is <code>&quot;Go home&quot;</code></caption>